 Myth #3: Employees must be incented to come up with good ideas

 The “Suggestion Box”.
 Ugh.
-“Think Outside the Box, People”.
+“Think-Outside-the-Box, People”.
 Ugh.
 The weird, wonderful, or well-intentioned ideas that result from these outdated approaches are rarely innovative.
-And incentive programs tend to be unwieldy and ineffective by the time the ideas are evaluated by a committee for implementation or compensation purposes.
+Incentive programs tend to be unwieldy and ineffective by the time the ideas are evaluated by a committee for implementation or compensation purposes.
 Yet people are born problem-solvers.
 Turn them loose on a real problem that your customers have identified, and you’ll find they’re already motivated to innovate.

 CASE STUDY: Goretex is a pioneer in innovative fabrics.
 They give their employees up to 20% of their time each week to simply focus on the next big thing.
 Like Apple and Patagonia (with similar programs), their employees are also customers who use the product, so they know where innovation is needed.
-There are similar programs at leading innovators like 3M… however, in that case, their employees are typically NOT users of the products, so instead, they need to get close to their customers to really see the problems and challenges to be solved.
-Download this complimentary series of training videos to learn exactly what information you need to learn about your customers to inspire your employees to get busy spotting innovation opportunities?
+There are similar programs at leading innovators like 3M; however, their employees are typically NOT users of the products, so instead they need to get close to their customers to really see the problems and challenges to be solved.
+Want to learn exactly what information you need to learn about your customers to inspire your employees to get busy spotting innovation opportunities?
 Think about applying for ProfitU, and learn how conducting Value Creation Conversations with your largest customers will give you all the insights you need for true innovation.

 Do you readily give your employees lots of time to spend on email each day but struggle to create “down time” for them to innovate?
 What would happen if you challenged them to spend just as much time on both?

 #1 Bestselling Author, International Speaker, and Accelerator Anne C. Graham is on a mission to help business leaders and their teams double their profit per employee – or more – in less than one year, in less time per week than they’re spending on email per day.
 Her #1 Best selling book Profit in Plain Sight includes the 5-step proactive P.R.O.F.I+T Roadmap to do it.
 Connect with Anne on LinkedIn.